-- if the student is a student with suspected or documented deaf-blindness, a teacher who is certified in the education of students with visual impairments and a teacher who is certified in the education of students who are deaf or hard of hearing;7 and - for any ARD committee meeting that considers initial eligibility for special education and related services based on dyslexia, and at any meeting at which a change in eligibility based on dyslexia is considered (such as a re-evaluation), the ARD committee must include a person with specific knowledge in the reading process, dyslexia and related disorders, and dyslexia instruction who is: - a licensed dyslexia therapist (LDT); - an individual who holds the most advanced dyslexia-related certification issued by an association recognized by the SBOE, and identified in, or substantially similar to an association identified in, either the rules or Handbook adopted by the SBOE; or - If neither of the first two is available, be an individual who meets applicable training requirements adopted by the SBOE.8
+if the student is a student with suspected or documented deaf-blindness, a teacher who is certified in the education of students with visual impairments and a teacher who is certified in the education of students who are deaf or hard of hearing;7 and if the student is suspected or identified to be a student with dyslexia, when determining initial or continued eligibility, the ARD committee must include a professional who meets the credential and training requirements specified in "TEA's Dyslexia Handbook."
 This member's participation and involvement in an ARD committee meeting must be noted on an IEP signature page and clearly indicate that the person is fulfilling the role of this required member.9

 Required members must be present for the ARD committee meeting unless properly excused by the parent or guardian and the District.
 IDEA requires different procedures for different types of excusals, including differentiating between circumstances in which parental consent is required and when an agreement is required to excuse a mandatory ARD committee member from attending an ARD committee meeting.
 Therefore, BRAZOS ISD has different procedures in place for the different types of excusals.
-10 The two types of excusals triggering the excusal requirements are: (1) when a required ARD committee member's area of the curriculum or expertise is not being modified or discussed; and (2) when a required ARD committee member's area of the curriculum or expertise is being modified or discussed.
+The two types of excusals triggering the excusal requirements are: (1) when a required ARD committee member's area of the curriculum or expertise is not being modified or discussed; and (2) when a required ARD committee member's area of the curriculum or expertise is being modified or discussed.

-With the first type of excusal, parent or guardian and BRAZOS ISD agreement is required; however, BRAZOS ISD is given wide latitude about the content of the agreement to excuse a required ARD committee member from the meeting.
-11 With the second type of excusal, parent or guardian consent is also required, and the member must submit in writing, to the parent or guardian and the ARD committee, input into the development of the IEP prior to the meeting.
-When consent

-8 Tex.
-Ed.
-Code § 29.0031(b); TEA's "FAQs: Dyslexia Evaluation, Identification and Instruction-House Bill 3928" is available at https://tea.texas.gov/academics/special-student-populations/special-education/hb-3928-faqs.pdf is required, SPECIAL EDUCATION DEPT will ensure that all of the IDEA consent requirements are satisfied, including by providing the parent or guardian with appropriate and sufficient information to ensure that the parent or guardian fully understands that the parent or guardian is consenting to excuse an ARD committee member from attending an ARD meeting in which the member's area of the curriculum or expertise is being changed or discussed.
+With the first type of excusal, when a required ARD committee member's area of the curriculum or expertise is not being modified or discussed, parent or guardian and BRAZOS ISD agreement is required; however, BRAZOS ISD is given wide latitude about the content of the agreement to excuse a required ARD committee member from the meeting.
+With the second type of excusal, when a required ARD committee member's area of the curriculum or expertise is being modified or discussed, parent or guardian consent is also required, and the member must submit in writing, to the parent or guardian and the ARD committee, input into the development of the IEP prior to the meeting.
+When consent is required, the Diagnostician will ensure that all of the IDEA consent requirements are satisfied, including by providing the parent or guardian with appropriate and sufficient information to ensure that the parent or guardian fully understands that the parent or guardian is consenting to excuse an ARD committee member from attending an ARD meeting in which the member's area of the curriculum or expertise is being changed or discussed.
 The parent or guardian must also be informed that if the parent does not consent, the ARD committee meeting must be held with that ARD committee member in attendance.
-12 The SPECIAL EDUCATION DEPT shall document all ARD committee meeting participants, including any member who is excused prior to or during the meeting, and shall verify that the excusal procedures have been followed.
+The Diagnostician shall document all ARD committee meeting participants, including any member who is excused prior to or during the meeting, and shall verify that the excusal procedures have been followed.